How to make debt work for you and build wealth with a personal loan

 They can also be a good alternative to secured loans, such as a home equity loan or a home equity line of credit (HELOC), as you do not risk losing your home if you default on payments.
 The approval process is also less involved because it doesn’t require an assessment of your home’s value.

 It is important to choose renovations that have the best chance of increasing your home’s value.
-You’ll recoup most or all of the cost for these top renovations at resale:
+Some of the top renovations that increase resale value include installing new garage doors, remodeling your kitchen and adding a deck.

 Assessing your debt tolerance